The Ultimate Expat Guide to Internet Providers in Spain: Best Broadband Deals for 2026

 - Lobster: Specifically designed for the British expat community.
 Everything—from the contract to the customer service—is in English.
 They offer great home internet and mobile bundles.

 - O2: Owned by Movistar but with a much simpler, "no-nonsense" approach.
 Reliable, transparent, and they use the Movistar fibre network.
+It’s also a brand that British and German customers may already be familiar with, as it operates in their home countries.

 Finding the Cheapest Internet in Spain